Build versus Partner

 A partner model can help the sponsor evaluate the opportunity, prepare the program, coordinate workstreams, and support lifecycle operations without building the full internal DST operating company from scratch.

 Partnering does not replace sponsor judgment, counsel, tax advice, broker-dealer supervision, or diligence review.
-It creates an operating layer around readiness, documentation, narrative, licensed partner coordination, servicing cadence, and lifecycle support.
+It creates an operating layer around the product case, documentation, narrative, licensed partner coordination, servicing cadence, and lifecycle support.

 The sponsor remains the real estate identity.
 The platform supports the operating process behind the program.